France: Knife attack at church in Nice leaves three dead | DW | 29.10.2020

-Three people were killed in a knife attack, which is being investigated as a terrorist incident, in the French city of Nice.
+Authorities are investigating a deadly knife attack in the French city of Nice as a terrorist incident.
 Following the attack, France raised its national security alert level to urgent.

 A knife attack at a church in the French city of Nice left three people dead and several others injured, police said on Thursday.